CVRP Competition Updates: View Results & Updates.

 CVRP Algorithm Evaluation

 CVRP is a well-studied variant with many instances appearing in the literature.
 Recently, a large and diversified set of benchmark instances was proposed in Uchoa et al [UPP+17].
 These so-called X-instances were generated by systematically varying attributes like depot positioning (central, eccentric or random), customer positioning (random, clustered, random-clustered), demand distribution (seven possibilities) and average route size (five distinct ranges).
 The X instance set contains 100 instances, ranging from 100 to 1000 customers.
-These instances plus additional instances from the literature will be used in CVRP algorithm evaluation.
+These instances plus additional instances from the literature, as well as several new instances, will be used in CVRP algorithm evaluation.

 Phase 1 Instances: All instances can be found in CVRPLIB.
 The selected CVRP instances are also available on github.
-All instances use Euclidean distance in two dimensions computed from the node coordinates.
+Unless stated otherwise, instances use Euclidean distance in two dimensions computed from the node coordinates.

 - E-n101-k8 and E-n101-k14 (in set E in CVRPLIB), proposed in Christofides and Eilon [CE69].
 Many authors assumed that the number of routes in a solution for those instances should be fixed to 8 and 14, respectively.
 However, in this competition it will be assumed that no such restriction exists for any instance.
 For example, solutions for E-n101-k8 having 9 routes will be accepted as feasible.